MultiphaseFlowLab/FLOW36/README.md

 ## Validation data and initial fields:
 Click [here](https://doi.org/10.6084/m9.figshare.26232683) for the validation data shown in the manuscript

-## How to:
+## How to run the code:
-See the handbook in the flow36_handbook folder
+ - Clone the repository
+ - Edit the compile.sh file; select the configurations you want to run and the modules you want to load (many EUROHPC supercomputer configs are available as well as for different compilers: GNU, Nvidia, AMD, Intel, IBM, etc.).
+Simulation parameters can be defined after the machine configuration section.
+ - Execute the compile.sh file (bash script); this will create the folder the set_run folder.
+Inside the folder, you will find the results folder and the sc_compiled folder where the source code compiled and the main executable (flow36) are present.
+ - Run the code using mpirun or edit/create the SLURM file for the respective machine.
+ - The resulting fields will be located in set_run/results and can be visualized using paraview.
+Paraview files can be generated using the paraview_output_fg post-processing code.

 ## Packages/libraries required:
+ - For CPU runs:
    - Fortran compiler (tested with gfortran, ifort, nvfortran, ftn and xlf)
    - MPI Library (tested with MPICH, Spectrum, IntelMPI, OpenMPI)
- - FFTW library (for CPU runs)
+   - FFTW library or MKL library (if using intel)
- - cuFFT library (for GPU runs, please install the Nvidia HPC-SDK)
+- For GPU runs:
+   - Nvidia HPC-SDK (> 22.X), this by default contains the compiler, the cuFFT and the openMPI libraries.

+## Contributing
+We welcome all contributions that can enhance FLOW36, including bug fixes, performance improvements, and new features.
+If you would like to contribute, please contact aroccon or open an Issue in the repository.